 - Don’t jailbreak your phone.
 Hackers love jailbroken phones.

-- Keep your operating system (OS) up to date.
-You don’t be the first person to update (in case there are bugs to be worked out) but make sure to update within a week or two of a new OS release.
+- Keep your OS up to date.
+You don’t need to be the first person to update (in case there are bugs to be worked out) but make sure to update within a week or two of a new OS release.
 New releases fix bugs and have security patches.

-When to tell your company about a smartphone acting weird
+When to tell your employer about a smartphone acting weird

 If you use your smartphone for work, you need to tell your company if you think your phone might have been hacked.
-It’s the right thing to do — you don’t want to spread an infection to your work network or put your company’s data at risk.
+It’s the right thing to do — you don’t want to spread an infection to your company’s network or put its data at risk.
 Plus, you could be protecting yourself because any bad actions taken against your company through your phone could look like they came from you!
-Don’t worry that they might take your phone away if it has malware.
-They might just shut off work email temporarily and might even help you fix it.
-A lot of companies with BYOD (Bring Your Own Device) policies are using mobile security instead of managing individual phones.
-So they might just need to delete and reinstall the mobile security app once your phone is malware-free.